Sebastiangomezzz/zara_tech_test/README.md

 ### Common elements for both views

-On the top of both views, there's a Navbar that has the Branding of the page linking to ProductsDetailPage, a breadcrumb that shows the current view and a cart icon that shows the number of items in the cart.
+On the top of both views, there's a Navbar that has the branding of the page linking to ProductsDetailPage, a breadcrumb that shows the current view and a cart icon that shows the number of items in the cart.
 The cart icon has a tooltip for visualization of the number of items in cart.
 In a future release could be a modal with the items in the cart.

 ## Implementation details

 ### State management

 The state management is done using Redux RTK.
-The state is divided in two slices: products and cart.
-\The products slice is an API (productsApi) containing a set of two RTK-query queries (getProducts and getProduct) and a mutation (addProduct).
-This slice with keep the unused data for 1 hour directly managed from redux.
-\The cart slice has the number of items in the cart and a reducer to add the new element.
-The reason to have one separated slice for the cart is the need to have a reducer to add due to the external API always returning as a response to the mutation an object like this one {count:1}.
-Therefore, the cart slice is persisted to local storage using redux-persist and redux-persist-expire to expire the state after a certain time (1 hour).
+The state is divided in two slices: products and cart. \The products slice is an API (productsApi) containing a set of two RTK-query queries (getProducts and getProduct) and a mutation (addProduct).
+This slice with keep the unused data for 1 hour directly managed from redux. \The cart slice has the number of items in the cart and a reducer to add the new element.
+The reason to have one separated slice for the cart is the need to have a reducer to add the previous number with the new one (always 1) due to the external API always returning as a response to the mutation an object like this one {count:1}, with no increment.
+Therefore, the state of the cart slice is persisted to local storage using redux-persist and redux-persist-expire to expire the state after a certain time (1 hour).

+### Data fetching

+The data fetching is done using RTK Query.
+The API is defined in the products slice and the queries are used in the ProductListPage and ProductDetailPage components.
+The queries are cached for 1 hour to avoid unnecessary API calls.

+### Styling

+The styling is done using React Bootstrap.
+The components are styled using the Bootstrap components and the little custom CSS modifications are done in the index.css file or inline in the components.

+### Testing

+The testing is done using React Testing Library with Jest.
+The tests are done for some of the components.
+The tests are run using the command `npm run test`.

-## Available Scripts
+## Future improvements

-In the project directory, you can run:
+- Add more tests

+- Add a modal with the items in the cart

+- Add a cart view where the user can see the items in the cart and remove them individually or clear whole cart

+- Make the cart clickable and take the user to the cart view

+## How to run the app

 ### `npm start`